MayGo/maze-world/README.md

 ### Roblox Rojo Roact boilerplate

 Code is written so it can be used boilerplate project.
-If some important model is removed then warnings are outputted in ROblox Studio, but game still runs.
+If some important model is removed then warnings are outputted in Roblox Studio, but game still runs.

 ### Note